htcondor/htcondor/docs/version-history/stable-release-series-88.rst

 Bugs Fixed:

+-  Fixed a bug where a misconfigured collector could forward ads to itself.
+   The collector now recognizes more cases of this misconfiguration and properly ignores them.
+   :ticket:`7229`

 -  Fixed a bug where some tools (including *condor_submit*) would use the local daemon instead of failing if given a bogus hostname.
    :ticket:`7221`